mridang/example-grunt/README.md

-An reference project on how I set up a Grunt toolchain with the following tools:
+A reference project on how I set up a Grunt toolchain with the following tools:

 1. Babel
 2. Prettier